stastnypremysl/lsql/docs/preprocesing.md

 * macro is in lookup quote
 * some necessary special char of a macro have been escaped by `\`

+If there is a macro inside a macro, the inner macro must be evaluated first.

 ## Unnamed macros
 Unnamed macro is always enclosed in curly brackets.
 There are two modes of unnamed macros